Homemade Ham and Cheese Hot Pockets Recipe – Better Than Store-Bought

 To prepare homemade Ham and Cheese Hot Pockets:

-1. Take the dough out of the fridge and let it come to room temperature.
+1. Remove the dough from the fridge and let it come to room temperature.
 Remember to cover the dough to prevent it from drying out.

 2. Preheat the oven to 400°F.